dade92/patient-manager/README.md

 ### Local testing with UI

 To see the UI, you can:
-- run `npm start` to see it with mocked data.
+- run `npm start`, running only the UI application, to see it with mocked data.
 - run first a `mvn clean install` to build the spring boot app with inside the real UI, then run the BE application as usual.
+  - In this case you can compile the UI only, running the `mvn clean install` inside the `frontend` folder.